quanteda/tutorials.quanteda.io/content/basic-operations/dfm/dfm_select.markdown

 ## [ reached max_ndoc ...
 54 more documents, reached max_nfeat ...
 9,425 more features ]
 ```

-You can also select features based on the length of features.
-In the example below, we only keep features consisting of at least five characters.
+You can also select features based on their length rather than matching them against a specific list of words.
+In the example below, we only keep features that consist of at least five characters, which is a quick way of filtering out short function words without needing a stopword list at all.

 ``` r